 Planning a visit to explore Michigan’s beautiful coastline?
 This Sleeping Bear Dunes Travel Guide will let you in on all the little secrets and the best spots to visit in the national lakeshore.
 Why do you need to know?

+We’d recommend spending at least a few days exploring here, but you’ll want to visit no matter what if you’re in the area.
 Do you only have one day in Sleeping Bear Dunes?
 Then just check out the highlights, and use this guide to come back and explore more deeply later.

 Without further delay, we’ll begin with our ultimate Sleeping Bear Dunes Travel Guide.